1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 When to Seek Help in Houston

-Feature Oropharyngeal Dysphagia Esophageal Dysphagia
+Indication Oropharyngeal Dysphagia Esophageal Dysphagia

-Location of Discomfort Throat Chest
+Focus of Pain Throat Chest

 1. Coughing or Choking

-2. Sensation of Food Stuck in Throat
+2. Food Stuck in Throat

-- Sharp or burning pain (odynophagia).
+- Acute or painful pain (odynophagia).

-4. Regurgitation of Food or Liquids
+4. Vomiting of Food or Liquids

 5. Hoarse or Gurgly Voice